 Your doctor may request that you receive an injection of a contrast agent called “gadolinium”.
 If you are having an MRI with contrast, the technologist will start an IV in your arm.
 Unlike contrast agents used in x-ray studies, MRI contrast agents do not contain iodine and rarely cause allergic reactions or other problems.

 You will lie down on a padded scanning table that glides you into a large, tubular machine The inside of the scanner is well lit and has a fan to blow fresh air gently over you.
 The technologist will be able to see, hear and speak with you at all times using a 2-way intercom.
 The machine makes a rhythmic knocking and thumping sounds as it takes the images.

 MRI images are very sensitive to movement.
 Most scans require you to hold your breath for 15-20 seconds.
 You will be asked to remain perfectly still during the time the imaging takes place.

 You can resume your normal activity after the test is complete.

 An MRI of the abdomen takes between 30-60 minutes, depending upon the information needed for your scan that is requested by your doctor.

-This information has been approved by Will Cook, ARRT, MA and Eric Yager, ARRT, BS (February 2012).
+This information has been approved by Will Cook, ARRT, MA and Tamara Greer (January 2018).